Over 40 ideas for keeping kids entertained indoors in Abu Dhabi

-Indoor skydiving and indoor rock climbing at it’s best with the world’s largest indoor rock climbing wall (for experienced climbers 14+) and the world’s tallest indoor skydiving chamber.
+Indoor skydiving and indoor rock climbing at its best with the world’s largest indoor rock climbing wall (for experienced climbers 14+) and the world’s tallest indoor skydiving chamber.
 Kids as young as 3 can enjoy the sensation of free-fall!

 Dubai Parks & Resorts (Legoland, Motiongate and Bollywood Park)

 The theme parks are not entirely indoors.
-However, over the summer they offer a complimentary daytime buggy and train service does operate to get you from the car park to gate at Motiongate, Legoland Dubai & Legoland Water Park and Bollywood Park.
+However, over the summer they offer a complimentary daytime buggy and train service that does operate to get you from the car park to the gate at Motiongate, Legoland Dubai & Legoland Water Park and Bollywood Park.

 The Dreamworks attractions at Motiongate are entirely inside in the air conditioning including Shrek, Madagascar, Kung Fu Panda and Dragons.
 Legoland also has many inside rides and theatres.
 Mid-summer you can expect queue-free non-stop riding almost everywhere in the parks.